THE 60s, AREA OF PIAN DELLA TURA

 Real winter only begins at the Selletta.

 At the refuge it is now evening and cold.
 Everyone is clogged inside, smoking, stretched out on benches.

 A little while ago, someone went out to get some fresh air.
 Coming back he spoke excitedly: it seems that behind the Mondolé a moon has risen that no one has ever seen before.

 I went out too: the moon is a glowing giant.
 It must be fabulous up there, on the Trucca.

 The Trucca is a large ridge that dominates and protects the refuge.
-From the refuge, count five hundred steps uphill, five hundred snowy steps that we always walk in silence, waiting.
+From the refuge, count one thousand steps uphill, one thousand snowy steps that we always walk in silence, waiting.